particle-iot/docs/src/content/firmware.md

 Returns the number of bytes available to read.

-Parameters:

- - `remoteIP`: the IP address of the remote connection (4 bytes)
- - `remotePort`: the port of the remote connection (int)

-Its returns nothing.

 ### beginPacket()

 Starts a connection to write UDP data to the remote connection.